alwayswim/alx-pre_course/0x02-git/README.md

-This 0x02-git project is part of onboarding process of Alx SE program
+This 0x02-git project is part of onboarding process of Alx SE program (Edited)